Veronika Hyks

 Veronika Hyks (born 21 October 1951) is an English voice over actress and narrator.
 Hyks is often employed as a voice actress or works as a narrator.

 Early life

 Hyks was born to Czech parents in the London borough of Westminster.
 Her family name is Hykšová.

 She was a student at the University of Bristol, where she read Drama and Spanish, before graduating in 1974.

 Career

 She mainly works as a voice-over artist, and works in audio description.
 She worked as a continuity announcer for Channel 4 in the 1980s.
 Most of her narration work has been for BBC Two, and more recently BBC Four.
+She is a Trustee for the Audio Description Association, a UK charity.

 Voice over artist

 Productions she has worked for as a narrator include: